 The noteworthy area of the Fourth Ward sophisticatedly blends restored 100-plus-year-old historic victorian homes with urban apartments, parks, restaurants, and businesses.
 Wandering through the bright, airy, narrow tree-lined streets, visitors delight in seeing the grand old picturesque historic victorian homes with charming front porches and courtyard gardens.
-Go ahead and take a stroll through the beautiful Victorian neighborhood, don’t rush though, slow down take your time and enjoy.
+Go ahead and take a stroll through the beautiful Victorian neighborhood, don’t rush through, slow down take your time and enjoy.

 In 1886 trolleys became a focus of public transportation in NC.
 You can read about it here.
 In the early months of 1887, the trolley came into use in Charlotte, bringing communities that once seemed far away, within easy reach.
-The Fourth Ward became a sought after area and tended to be inhabited by business owners, clergy, and doctors.
+The Fourth Ward became a sought-after area and tended to be inhabited by business owners, clergy, and doctors.
 The area represented an affluent area of Charlotte but over the years as commerce transitioned, and certainly by 1970, the area had become neglected.
 It was common to see vandalized or even burned-out homes.
 Thankfully, in the late 20th century the Fourth Ward saw a restoration and has now become a thriving part of Uptown Charlotte.

 Today, the entire Fourth Ward is a great place to visit and an active, charming community of stunning Victorian homes, luxury condos, urban-style apartments, green spaces, and businesses.
-There are plenty of cultural, religious and educational things to do, all within walking distance of the thriving uptown business district of Charlotte.
+There are plenty of cultural, religious, and educational things to do, all within walking distance of the thriving uptown business district of Charlotte.

 Noteworthy Historic Victorian Homes in Charlotte’s Fourth Ward